 - Butterfly Gardens – an indoor butterfly museum located near Butchart Gardens in Brentwood Bay halfway between Victoria and the BC Ferries terminal at Swartz Bay.
 Recommended for adults and children who like plants, birds and butterflies.

 - Chinatown – a historic neighbourhood.
 Today it’s the second oldest Chinatown in North America.

 - Craigdarroch Castle – a beautiful castle-like home of a historic industrialist.

-- Fort Rodd Hill and Fisgard Lighthouse – a park and National Historic Site that was an active armoury and defense line until just after the Second World War.
+- Fort Rodd Hill and Fisgard Lighthouse – a park and National Historic Site that was an active armoury and defence line until just after the Second World War.
 Located not far from Hatley Castle, the site features bunkers, gunner stations, parkland and a picturesque lighthouse you can go inside.

-- Hatley Castle – a historic castle that was built as a home and now part of Royal Roads University.
+- Hatley Castle – a historic castle that was built as a home and is now part of Royal Roads University.
 The castle is beautiful and free to view from the outside.
 Some of the gardens are also free, while the main ones have an admission fee.
 Daily tours of the interior of the castle are also available for a fee.